 Cinema, the so-called seventh art (coined by Italian film theoretician Ricciotto Canudo), has been largely integrated in popular culture despite being born relatively late compared to its preceding art forms.
-I don’t claim myself to be a film maniac because the number of films I have watched is honestly really tiny compared to the vast pool of acclaimed masterpieces out there.
-But as with anybody, I have certain tastes for movies, and here is my favourite movies I have watched so far.
+I don’t claim myself to be an avid film lover because the number of films I have watched is honestly really tiny compared to the vast pool of acclaimed masterpieces out there.
+But as with anybody, I have had acquired certain tastes and opinions.
+Below is the list of my favourite movies so far.

 Rebel Without a Cause (1955)